Return of Financial Aid Policy

 Canceling Federal Financial Aid

-Before calculating the amount of financial aid that must be cancelled, the following is taken into consideration:
+Before calculating the amount of financial aid that must be cancelled as a result of a drop or withdraw of classes, the following is taken into consideration:

 - If a Master Promissory Note for a Perkins Loan or Federal Direct Loan has not been signed and submitted by the student prior to the withdrawal date, the loan(s) is automatically cancelled.